Skip to main content

 What 'bad credit' means for Arkansas business loans

-Most conventional Arkansas lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Arkansas lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Arkansas's economy is uniquely shaped by Walmart's global headquarters in Bentonville — which anchors an enormous supplier and logistics ecosystem across Northwest Arkansas — alongside significant agricultural production (broilers, rice, soybeans, catfish), and growing logistics and manufacturing sectors.
 Credit events tied to Walmart supplier contract losses, agricultural commodity cycles, or poultry processing disruptions are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy identifies Arkansas as having significant rural small business credit access gaps, particularly in the Delta region of Eastern Arkansas, where CDFI and USDA Rural Development programs are primary financing vehicles.

 Arkansas CDFI partners that serve sub-prime borrowers